 What Might Cause Your Garage Door Cables to Break and Come Loose

-- Age or normal wear-and-tear.
-Garage door cables can and will break from time to time.
-Cables can break simply due to their age.
+- Cables can break simply due to their age.
 Just like every other component, cables experience wear and tear.
 These cables may eventually become frail and snap over time.

 - A garage door set down on an object will create an uneven weight distribution and slack in the cables on one side of the door.
 This slack will cause the cable to jump across the grooves in the drums, causing issues.
 The crooked garage door in the opening is most often caused by closing the door on top of an obstruction.

-- A broken torsion spring.
+- A broken extension spring.
+A broken torsion spring.
 It’s always best to have a two-torsion spring setup when the option is available.
 The second spring can temporarily keep some tension on the cables until repairs are made if one spring breaks.
 When a single spring breaks, the door doesn’t have a backup; this can cause slack in the cables causing them to slip out of the grooves.

 - Corrosion.
 Garage door cables can break because of rust.
 If you don’t catch it quickly, rust can eat through a cable, causing the cables to corrode.